aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/docker/07-job-orchestration.md

 === "Windows PowerShell"

     !!! warning
-        GPU passthrough only works with Docker Desktop at the time this section is written.
+        GPU passthrough only works with Docker Desktop or Podman Desktop at the time this section is written.
-        For Nvidia GPUs, you would need to add `--gpus=all` in front of the image name.
+        For Nvidia GPUs, you would need to add `--gpus=all` in front of the image name, or `--device=nvidia.com/gpu=all` if Podman is used.
         For AMD GPUs, you can follow this [guide][rocm-wsl].

     ```powershell